 The practitioner then performed my swabs and double-checked my details and reference code.

 We need to have the expert (you) do what they are great at and put a process around everything else.
 This reduces our overall costs and allows the expert to refine their performance.

 My initial thinking was that the testing process would take a couple of hours.
 The reality was it took 15 minutes (from the time they opened).
 The whole experience was smooth and professional – it contained all the elements of a great business process.

-When you’re next completing a task or developing a new process spend a few moment to review whether it includes these four core lessons.
+When you’re next completing a task or developing a new process spend a few moments to review whether it includes these four core lessons.
 If you would like to go deeper into your process development feel free to book a call.